Srinivasaimandi/playwright-automation-demo/README.md

 **Summary of scenarios covered:**
 - to be filled, in-progress

-# How do I run these scripts
+# Getting Started
 **Prerequisite**
 - setup node: [Windows][1] | [Ubuntu][2] | [macOS][3]

 **Setup**
-- open terminal in the repository path and run the below command
+- Open a terminal in the root of the repository and install the dependencies

   **```npm install```**